dumpofmemory/dumpofmemory.github.io/_posts/2017-12-16-functions-in-javascript.md

 # Anonymous functions

-Here, my anonymous function is placed inside a variable as a function expression, meaning it is stored as if it were a normal value and only executes if we call the variable as if it were a function.
+Here, my anonymous function is placed inside a variable as a _function expression_, meaning it is stored as if it were a normal value and only executes if we call the variable as if it were a function.
-So, to get this function to run, I have to call the variable, theBiggest and add a parentheses at the end of it.
-This tells JavaScript, hey, inside theBiggest variable, there's an anonymous function.
-Can you please run that anonymous function and then we should get the console log result out in the console.
+So, to get this function to run, I have to call the variable, <code>theBiggest</code> and add a <code>()</code> at the end of it.
+This tells JavaScript, that inside <code>theBiggest</code> variable, there's an anonymous function, and to run that anonymous function; and then we should get the console log result out in the console.

 ```javascript
 var theBiggest = function(a,b) {